-The standard procedures to treat stones in children are similar to those used in adults.6-9 A prospective study of 60 pre-school children demonstrated that FURS with holmium laser lithotripsy is as safe as ESWL, but higher stone-free rate (86.6% vs. 70.0%).19 In a recent study, 100 SWL and 46 F-URS were conducted in 69 children, The SF rate after one procedure was almost two times higher in the F-URS group compared with the SWL group (37% vs 21%; p = 0.04) without increasing the complication rate (21.7% vs 16%; p = 0.31).20 For large or complex renal stones in pediatric patients, percutaneous nephrolithotomy monotherapy has the advantage of improved stone-free rates, while retrograde intrarenal surgery decreases radiation exposure, complications and hospital stay.21

-As in adults, PCNL is recommended as a first-line treatment of choice for renal stones larger than 2 cm in children.22 In children with urinary calculi, kidney volume is only about half that of an adult, making puncture more challenging with increased risk of hemorrhage and other complications.
+The standard procedures to treat stones in children are similar to those used in adults.6-9 A prospective study of 60 preschool children demonstrated that FURL is as safe as ESWL, but with a higher stone-free rate (86.6% vs. 70.0%).19 In a recent study, 100 SWL and 46 FURS were conducted in 69 children.
+The stone-free rate after one procedure was almost two times higher in the FURS group compared with the SWL group (37% vs. 21%; p=0.04) without increasing the complication rate (21.7% vs. 16%; p=0.31).20 For large or complex renal stones in pediatric patients, PCNL monotherapy has the advantage of improved stone-free rates, while RIRS decreases radiation exposure, complications, and hospital stay.21 As in adults, PCNL is recommended as a first-line treatment of choice for renal stones larger than 2 cm in children.22 In children with urinary calculi, kidney volume is only about half that of an adult, making puncture more challenging with increased risk of hemorrhage and other complications.
 The development of scar tissues after PCNL23 may also affect development of the infant kidney.
-Also, many infant urinary calculi are caused by metabolic disturbance and are therefore likely to recur.24-26 In this study, we found 2 children had primary hyperoxaluria, an autosomal recessive disease, and 10 children presented with cystine calculi.
+Also, many infant urinary calculi are caused by metabolic disturbance and are therefore likely to recur.24-26 In this study, we found two children had primary hyperoxaluria, an autosomal-recessive disease, and 10 children presented with cystine calculi.
 These children may need more than one operation in their lifetime.